allapps2/shortcuts/README.md

 ### download

 download `short.phar` from https://github.com/allapps2/shortcuts/blob/main/bin/short.phar
-and put it into your project (for example to .for-auto-completion folder to be used by your IDE like PhpStorm for code auto-completion).
+and put it into your project (for example into the .for-auto-completion folder, to be used by your IDE, like PhpStorm, for code auto-completion).

 ### global install

-to make `sc` alias available everywhere:
+to make the `sc` alias available everywhere:

 `sudo php short.phar install-global`

-or as any custom alias:
+or with a custom alias:

 `sudo php short.phar install-global <myalias>`

 ## usage

-in folder with shortcuts.php:
+in a folder containing shortcuts.php:

 `sc [<shortcut> [<arguments>]]`